What does tithing in the New Testament look like? Should Christians tithe 10%?

 Overall the New Testament approaches the topic of giving much differently than the Old Testament.
 The Old Testament is much more black and white.
 It tells you what to give and when to give.
 The New Testament is a little more grey.

 Really what the New Testament does is raise the bar.
-Giving in the New Testament isn’t a checkbox.
+Giving in the tithing in the New Testament isn’t a checkbox.
 It requires you to examine yourself and see if you are living in light of what Jesus has done.

 So, what does tithing in the New Testament look like?
 Be generous.